-By the time mid-winter rolls around, I’m actively searching for any little ray of sunshine or moment of warmth that I can find.
+By the time mid-winter rolls around (first week of February to be somewhat exact), I’m actively searching for any little ray of sunshine or moment of warmth that I can find.
 But on some days I simply come up empty.
 Snow storms, sub-zero temperatures, unreliable groundhogs, and whatever else Old Man Winter decides to throw in our faces keep me tucked away indoors.
 Thankfully, I can always count on citrus to bring brightness and joy into my kitchen.

 I love using Cushman’s HoneyBells in all types of cooking and baking projects.
 During the week, I add the segments to my salads and smoothies.
 But on the weekends I’m partial to baking up a batch of these orange scones with pecans and maple syrup.